-CMYK, Pantone, RGB and RAL are four distinct color systems.
-Each color system has its own unique usage with CMYK for print, RGB for on screen like web, Pantone for accuracy or calibration and RAL being used much in powder coating and plastics.
-By understanding color systems you can achieve consistency for your product design across printed materials, digital experiences and even production, like the coating of a classic single speed bicycle.
+CMYK, Pantone, RGB, and RAL are four distinct color systems.
+Each color system has its own unique usage, with CMYK for print, RGB for on-screen like web, Pantone for accuracy or calibration, and RAL being used in powder coating and plastics.
+By understanding color systems, you can achieve consistency for your product design across printed materials, digital experiences, and even production, like the coating of a classic single speed bicycle.

 Why Different Color Systems?

-I think it’s not a secret when I say that color can have a huge impact on your business’ branding.
+I think it’s not a secret when I say that color can greatly impact your business’ branding.
 It’s an element that shouldn’t be underestimated or even overlooked.
-Color plays an important role in keeping all your marketing materials to look sharp and consistent across print, web and production.
-However a lot of companies fail to reach this consistency because they don’t understand how to use colors across different mediums.
+Color plays an important role in keeping all your marketing materials looking sharp and consistent across print, web, and production.
+However, many companies fail to reach this consistency because they don’t understand how to use colors across different mediums.

-Whether you are designing for print or for web, using the right color or color combination is crucial for establishing a strong message, connecting better with your clientele, and eventually improving your brand recognition.
-However, it is important to understand that the process of picking colors can be a bit complex considering that colors can look completely different across print and on-screen - even between two screens a color can appear different.
+Whether you are designing for print or web, using the right color or color combination is crucial for establishing a strong message, connecting better with your target audience, and eventually improving your brand recognition.
+However, it is important to understand that the process of picking colors can be a bit complex, considering that colors can look completely different across print and on-screen - even between two screens, color can appear different.

 Below, I provide a simple explanation of the color systems mentioned and an overview of the main differences between them.
-The goal with this post is to give you a better understanding of the main color systems in order you keep your color choices as consistent as possible across all product design materials.
+This post aims to give you a better understanding of the main color systems for you to keep your color choices as consistent as possible across all product design materials.

 CMYK for Print

-CMYK stands for the four colors applied during the printing process: Cyan, Magenta, Yellow and Black (key).
-This is a subtractive color system, which basically means that in order to obtain lighter colors, ink must be removed.
-With the CMYK color system the goal is to use ink to absorb the light reflected on a white background - which in this case is the printer paper.
+CMYK stands for the four colors applied during the printing process: Cyan, Magenta, Yellow, and Black (key).
+This is a subtractive color system, which means that the ink must be removed to obtain lighter colors.
+With the CMYK color system, the goal is to use ink to absorb the light reflected on a white background - in this case, it' is the printer paper.
 This also means that when all colors are combined, all light is absorbed and will appear black.

 The CMYK color system is mostly used with print design work like magazines or books.
-Nowadays the majority of at-home printers and high-end color laser printers use these 4 colored inks to print texts and images.
-Is also important to mention that because of this process of using ink instead of light, CMYK colors are usually less vibrant than RGB color.
+Nowadays, most at-home printers and high-end color laser printers use these 4 colored inks to print texts and images.
+It is also important to mention that because of this process of using ink instead of light, CMYK colors are usually less vibrant than RGB color.

 PANTONE for Color Accuracy

 The Pantone Matching System (PMS) revolutionized the printing color process by providing a standardized system.
-This system is widely used on the majority of printers to replicate tones and graphics through a standardized guideline.
+This system is widely used on most printers to replicate tones and graphics through a standardized guideline.
 The guideline ensures that any manufacturer can refer to any color and be able to match on print.

-This numeric system creates a more accurate color match than other systems, which makes it perfect for brand identity work.
-However keep in mind that using this process can be extremely time and money consuming, but it’s perfect for a 1 or 2 color print job (i.e. business card…) because it requires less ink that the 4-color model (CMYK).
+This numeric system creates a more accurate color match than other systems, making it perfect for brand identity work.
+Although using this process can be extremely time and money consuming, it’s perfect for a 1 or 2 color print job (i.e., business card…) because it requires less ink that the 4-color model (CMYK).